crmtogether/Rapid-Item-Picker/README.md

     wwwroot/custompages/ctItemPicker

-A button group is created on Quotes Summary an a button added here also.
+A button group is created on Quotes Summary an a button added here also (after installing the component you need to reload metadata to see the button or restart IIS or recycle the CRM application pool).

   Screen shot